ibm-cloud-docs/vpc/fl-ts-cos-bucket.md

 {: troubleshoot}
 {: support}

-A flow log collector requires a {{site.data.keyword.cos_full_notm}} bucket to be created and accessible.
+A flow log collector requires an {{site.data.keyword.cos_full_notm}} bucket to be created and accessible.
 If you see the error log with message ID `is.flow-log-collector.00003E`, the bucket does not exist, or is no longer accessible.
 The flow log collector cannot publish data to the {{site.data.keyword.cos_full_notm}} bucket.
 {: shortdesc}

 To avoid lost data, create an {{site.data.keyword.cos_full_notm}} bucket within the next 24 hours to correct this problem.